byxor/thought/README.md

 I can't imagine a scenario where this holds true, but I don't doubt that it's possible.

 I'll leave this idea unimplemented until someone finds a need for it.

+## Compiler?

+Could we check for errors at compile time?